Psygoal/Deep-Identification-of-Key-Intermediates-DIKI/README.md

   4. plot the similarity heatmap used in our paper

 ## Virtual Environment
-Multiple Python packages are required to run our codes, requirement.txt is given.
+Multiple Python packages are required to run our codes.
+The required packages and their versions are included in requirement.txt file.
 ```bash
 conda create -n DIKI python==3.8.11
 conda activate DIKI